PixelsCamp/docs/SLACK.md

 **I don't want to miss a beat, what are my other options?**

-We use E-mail for every critical message.
+We use email for every critical message.
 We use a few social networks too.
 [Facebook][4] works nicely for general messages and announcements.
 We use [Instagram][3] because, er, it's cool and everyone loves great photos.
 Finally, we use [Twitter][2], our favorite, which is useful for real-time communication, announcements, and important messages.
 You should follow our [Twitter account][2] anyhow.

 ### CODE OF CONDUCT